-Of the hundreds of tools and techniques used by leaders to improve the productivity of their workforce, here at ClearCompany we have found that goal transparency has proven to be extremely effective.
+Of the hundreds of tools and techniques used by leaders to improve the productivity of their workforce, here at ClearCompany, we have found that goal transparency has proven to be extremely effective.
 We also love proving results with metrics and analytics, because numbers don’t lie.
 Goal transparency delivers those production numbers time after time, and here’s how.

 The “Why” Motivates

-When employees have a solid understanding of how their day-to-day responsibilities affect the big picture.
-They get to see how what they are in charge of makes an impact on the organization as a whole, and that is extremely motivating.
+When employees have a solid understanding of how their day-to-day responsibilities affect their immediate career, their fellow colleagues, and the company’s bottom line and trajectory, they are more likely to see themselves as part of a larger, integrated strategy.
+Employees see they are in charge of making an impact on the organization as a whole, and that is extremely motivating.
 Tech and business journalist Karsten Strauss said:

 “Business leaders have a clearer perspective on the bigger picture than their employees do.
 It pays to tell those under you what’s going on.
 Spreading the intel lets everyone in on the lay of the land and at the same time strengthens the feeling among workers that they are an important part of the organization.”

 Creating clear goals doesn’t just mean transparent macro business objectives, it means that each individual is supplied with consistent goals that have a clear tie to those objectives.
 If progress isn’t constantly monitored, work can get off-track quickly.

 The real-time tracking of goals ensures that no irrelevant or inefficient work is going unaddressed.
 Our own Andre Lavoie explains it best:

 “Company leaders are marching on confidently toward collective goals, but when they reach back for help, they realize their team has veered off long ago.
 All too often, employees are not aware of the larger goals that leadership is basing their strategy on.
 Teams and leaders start to drift in different directions when no one is quite sure how their own performance goals align with those of the company.”